awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-PrometheusEC2.md

 }
 ```

-The previous eample configures an embedded metric format section to be sent as a log event if the following conditions are met:
+The previous example configures an embedded metric format section to be sent as a log event if the following conditions are met:
 + The value of the label `job` is `MY_JOB`
 + The value of the label `key2` is `value2`
 + The Prometheus metrics `jvm_threads_current` and `jvm_gc_collection_seconds_sum` contains both `job` and `key2` labels\.